 Moving on, the purifier measures 20.08 x 10.83 x 22.32” so it will fit nicely on the floor or tabletop.

 And because of its low-profile shaping, you can even place it in a corner or next to walls.

-Then, it weighs just 16.8 pounds so it’s reasonably lightweight.
+Then, the Honeywell hpa300 air purifiers weigh just 16.8 pounds so they’re reasonably lightweight.

 It’s also good looking, just like most of the air purifiers built for bigger rooms such as the Winix 5500-2 Air Purifier.